WHAT IS EMERGENCY CONTRACEPTION?

-EC is available as an over-the-counter medication for women age 17 and older.
+EC is available as an over-the-counter medication.
 It can be purchased without a prescription at the HUHS Pharmacy and at local pharmacies.
 It should be taken as soon as possible after unprotected sexual intercourse; the sooner it is taken, the more effective it is.

-Harvard University female students can obtain EC at no cost in our clinics and after hours urgent care.
-The HUHS pharmacy, in the Holyoke arcade, can also dispense Plan B One-Step at no cost to female Harvard students with a valid Harvard ID who are age 17 or older.
-A government-issued ID to prove age will be required.
-Women under the age of 17 will need a prescription.
+Harvard University female students can obtain EC at no cost in our clinics and After Hours Urgent Care.
+The HUHS Pharmacy in Holyoke Center can also dispense Plan B One-Step at no cost to female Harvard students with a valid Harvard ID.

 Plan B One-Step is a pill containing levonorgestrel, the same ingredient found in certain brands of birth control pills.
 Plan B One-Step contains more levonorgestrel than found in a regular birth control pill, and contains only progestin, not estrogen.
 At the time of dispensing, a nurse, doctor, pharmacist, or technician under the direct supervision of a pharmacist will provide counseling on how to use Plan B One-Step.